-A/N: Welcome all non-canon Kouga/Kagome shippers!
-This is my humble tribute to a couple deserving more attention than they get.
+A/N: Welcome all non-canon shippers to my humble tribute for a much-beloved couple deserving some attention.
+Enjoy!

 Chapter I: A Second Chance

-The drop was hundreds of feet.
-She was going to die.
-And she was alone.
+The drop was hundreds of feet, and she realized she was going to die.

-A snarled curse sounded above.
-The girl jerked in surprise.
+A snarled curse sounded above, and the girl jerked in surprise.
 Someone fell with her.
-Looking up, dark hair swept about her neck, whipping across her watered eyes.
-Through it, she made out the swish of a thick ponytail, a flash of piercing blue, and the glint of fangs.
+Looking up, dark hair swept about her neck, whipping into her eyes.
+Through its sting, she made out the swish of a thick ponytail, a flash of piercing blue, and the glint of fangs.
 Long arms reached out and grabbed her, pulling her into a warm chest.

-A voice filled her ear.
-It was thick and intimate.
-Breath hit her jaw, drowning out the battering winds.
+A voice filled her ear, and breath hit her jaw, drowning out the battering winds.
 "I won't… let you die alone Kagome…."

 The ground was almost upon them.

 Kagome was on her back, convinced she had succumbed to the empty moments before death.
-Nothingness enveloped her in a sightless, soundless shell.
-Body numb, senses mute, she floated – suspended in a hazy gray of languid half-awareness.
+Nothingness enveloped her in a sightless, soundless shell; body numb, senses mute, she floated – suspended in a haze of languid half-awareness.

-Seconds… minutes… hours… she had no idea how long she drifted until a deep moan punctured the nothingness.
-Using it as a beacon, her hand tingled into being and responded to its call.
-Kagome's wrist flopped forward haphazardly, landing in wet mud.
+Seconds… minutes… hours… she had no idea how long she drifted until a deep moan pierced the void.
+It came as a beacon, and her hand tingled into being, responding to its call with a haphazard flop, landing in wet mud.
 She felt its coolness through the darkness and jolted.
-Fingers splayed, she grazed the air, stopping abruptly as she hit something warm.
+Fingers splayed, she grazed empty air, stopping as she hit something warm.
 Alive.

 Another moan accompanied her discovery, courted by the distinct sound of shifting weight.
-Instead of the barest touch, her hand was suddenly full of strong, corded chest.
+Instead of the barest touch, her hand was suddenly full of strong, hard chest.

 A person lay next to her.

 Before she could absorb the shock, more movement came.
-Warmth – somehow protective – surrounded her.
-A thick masculine smell, of wolves, sea, and pine, blanketed her coming-to-life senses.
+Warmth surrounded her, and a thick smell of wolves, sea, and pine followed, blanketing her coming-to-life senses.
 Someone had rolled towards her.

 Kagome forced her limp hand to rise, spurred by concern and curiosity for her neighbor.
-Her touch trailed chest, fur, and neck.
-Its slow journey caused another groan.
+Her touch trailed chest, fur, and neck, and elicited another groan.

-Silence.
-And then a rumble of raw, weary voice filled the space between them.
-"Okay?"
-It asked.
+Silence… and then a rumble of raw, weary voice filled the space between them, asking, "Okay?"

-Tears leaked from her still dark eyes.
-Kagome nodded, relief choking up her throat.
+Tears leaked from her still dark eyes; she blinked them open and faced nothing but blur.
+Despite their lack, she nodded, relief choking up her throat.

-An urgent grunt responded, and the smell of pine grew stronger.
-Tangible worry began to radiate.
-She realized their sight was probably as useless as hers.
-They hadn't seen her nod.
+An urgent grunt responded.
+Her neighbor's sight was probably as useless as hers – they hadn't seen her nod.

-Before she could force a gravelly reply, the heat grew, and a heavy arm moved clumsily towards her.
-Thick, calloused fingers bumped her knee.
-After a moment, with great effort, they heaved themselves up to grab her thigh.
-The arm pulled her forward, and suddenly it was her face, not hand, filled with chest.
+Before she could force a gravelly reply, the heat grew.
+A heavy arm moved clumsily towards her, and large, calloused fingers bumped her knee.
+After a moment, with great effort, they heaved themselves up to grab her thigh, pulling her forward until it was her face, not hand, filled with chest.

 "O-Okay?"
-The voice came again, open fear trembling the syllables.
+The voice came again, open fear making it tremble.

 Kagome nodded, this time against a decidedly male torso.
-Its owner immediately relaxed.
 The arm at her thigh moved to her waist, clutching as if she might disappear.

-Instinctively, she moved her own hands up and wrapped them behind his neck.
-Kagome huddled close as a gust bore down on her bare skin.
-In the back of her mind, she gathered her clothes were in tatters and did little to cover for modesty's sake, but another harsh chill quickly pushed the thought away.
+Instinctively, she moved her own hands up and wrapped them behind the man's neck, huddling close as a gust bore down.
+In the back of her mind, she gathered her clothes were in tatters and covered her little, but a second draft – biting and personal – pushed any significance of such a state away.

 The man at her side bent his head over hers, resting a cheek atop her wet hair.
-Tightening his hold, he pulled away the last space between them until her shivering body was pressed against his.
+Tightening hold, he pulled away the last space between them until her shivering body was flush with his.
 "I… protect," he managed.

-She heard how the words ground against his throat.
-Kagome made a soft shushing sound through chattering teeth and nudged her face up under a receptive chin.
-Her lips brushed against the man's strong heartbeat, and the arms holding her jumped as her nose nestled its way up neck and jaw-line to rest behind a pointed ear.
-"We protect," she mumbled, feeling herself begin to warm against his body.
+Kagome heard how the words ground against his throat and made a soft shushing sound through chattering teeth, nudging her face up under a receptive chin.
+With lips going blue, she brushed against his heartbeat, making the arms holding her jump.
+"We protect," she mumbled, nosing her way up his neck and feeling herself begin to warm.

-Kagome tried to find her voice.
-She wanted to express the curious contentment that flickered as she felt his other hand slide to the small of her back, or to make sense of the butterflies beginning to flit as his adam's apple moved with a swallow.
-Her body hurt, and she couldn't remember who she was or how she'd gotten in the middle of a muddy riverbed.
-Kagome realized she didn't care.
-She wanted this stranger, who she somehow knew, to hold her all day.
+Curious contentment flickered in her stomach as she felt his other hand slide to the small of her back, and butterflies began to flit as his adam's apple moved with a swallow.
+Her body hurt, and she couldn't remember who she was, or how she'd gotten in the middle of a muddy riverbed, but she realized she didn't care.
+She wanted this stranger she somehow knew to hold her all day.

-But the day lasted only another breath.
-The abrupt sound of voices in the distance broke their quiet.
+But all day lasted only another breath, broken by the abrupt sound of voices in the distance.

-The man heard them first.
-He tensed as his ears perked.
+The man heard them first, and his pointed ears tensed and perked.

 Her body tightened next to his, asking the question her voice couldn't.